dbj-vessels/example/readme.md

 # Multi container project

-> Purpose of this repo is to show the "proper" way of "doing things" for compose app's.
+> Purpose of this repo is to show the "proper" way of "doing things" for Docker compose app's.

+## Repository organization

 For starters organize your multi container projects with the root folder and subfolders; one for each container.
 This repository  folder structure is: